-Based on Android, CyanogenMod came along as open-source operating system that could be installed on rooted smartphones and tablets.
+Based on Android, CyanogenMod came along as an open-source operating system that could be installed on rooted smartphones and tablets.
 It offered us a series of features and functions that weren't present on the distributions launched by Google, assuring that it improved its performance.
 However, it disappeared on the 31st of December of 2016.

 Lineage, the substitute of CyanogenMod